About the simulation

 Focus Planes

 Each scene is composed of one or two planes which can be defocussed (blurred) independently.
-This is the minimum required to demonstate depth of field.
-Of course a real scene can be composed of objects with an infinite range of distances from the camera.

 Bokeh